 Confirmation of Ads

 Finally, it is time to finish and confirm your campaign.
 Look over your campaign to make sure all the information looks correct and good to go.
-Once this is finalized, your ads will be live and ready for potential clients to find.
+Once finalized, your ads will be live and ready for potential clients to find.

 Conversion and Traffic Tracking